TOAC29/multi-actuator-gripper-sim/README.md

 ## Overview

-This README contains the CAD geometry, material characterization data, and simulation file location.
+This README contains an overview of the drive file structure and a brief explanation of what files do what.
 Consult the documentation to see which files produce which simulations.

 ## Drive Structure
 ```
 ├── Single Below CAD + Photos
     ├── Single Linear Actuator Photos
     ├── Single Linear Actuator 3D Files
-        ├── Single Linear Actuator SLDRT Files
+        ├── Single Linear Actuator SLDRT Files (Single linear actuator used for Pressure testing, differing cap sizes)
             ├── TC_FEA_V5_Single Below.sldrt (0mm cap and 1mm cap on both ends of the bellow)
             ├── TC_FEA_V6_Single Below.sldrt (1mm cap on both ends of the bellow)
             ├── TC_FEA_V7_Single Below.sldrt (most updated:10mm base with a 1mm cap on hollow single bellow)